 Knowingness and ignorance are like illumination and darkness.
 Darkness cannot exist in light.
 So also, ignorance cannot be present in the Self which by Its very nature is Knowingness.
 As ignorance cannot exist in the Self, there is neither bondage nor liberation for the Self.
 Nothing can stick to AtmA nor does It undergo any change.

 Moreover, anything that has a beginning and an end cannot be the Self.
 That which is Real must be eternal, without a beginning or an end.
-Atma does not have a beginning, a middle, or an end.
+Atma, which Itself is the Reality, does not have a beginning, a middle, or an end.
 It is unborn and immortal.
 It is Pure Beingness Itself.

 An ignorant individual runs after actions that produce specific desired results.
 Actions and results are not-Self.
 The seeker on the Knowledge path does not look for material gains.
 He is unconcerned with the do’s and don’ts of the scriptures dealing with the ritualistic actions (karma).
 His interest is in the Self only.
 Driven by fear and insecurity, it is the ignorant individuals who take recourse to astrology, rituals, worship etc. Knowledge of the Self is secondary for them.

 Shankara says that only one among a million will be interested and qualified to follow the path of Knowledge.
-Amongst them, only those who are fully eligible with a mature and ripened mind, and have overcome their likes and dislikes will be ready to renounce the material world and seek the Self.
+Out of those few who are interested and qualified, only a few with a mature and ripened mind would be able to overcome their likes and dislikes, and thus be ready to renounce the material world and attain the Self.

 The Supreme Self is one without a second.
 There is not a trace of avidyA nor of any of its by products in the Supreme Self.
 The causal body, which is the source of ignorance (avidyA), drives the individual to perform actions in accordance with his karmic vAsanA-s (tendencies / impressions).
 However, like the waters in a mirage that do not muddy the earth, actions performed in avidyA (ignorance) do not touch the formless and undifferentiated Supreme Self.